 This flow of payments owed by the Buyer to the Seller is often not aligned with contractual liability, as illustrated below.
 Even though the Platform does not make the sale to the Buyer and is not owed a payment from the Buyer, the Platform often receives the payment from the Buyer which is owed to the Seller.
 However, the Buyer’s debt to the Seller is not settled or extinguished when the Platform receives the funds.

-Where the Platform receives payments from the Buyer for sales made by the Seller, i.e., handles money which is beneficially owned by the Seller, most interpretations of European payments law consider this to be regulated activity.
-This requires the Platform to obtain a payments license, unless it falls within an exemption.
+Where the Platform receives payments from the Buyer for sales made by the Seller, i.e. handles money which is beneficially owned by the Seller, most interpretations of European payments law consider this to be regulated activity.
+This requires the Platform to obtain a payments licence, unless it falls within an exemption.
 Many Platforms that manage payments in this way relied on the “commercial agent” exemption under PSD1 (the predecessor to PSD2) as their basis for not being licensed; however, this exemption is changed under PSD2.
 Before exploring the commercial agent exemption, it is useful to understand what payment services are regulated.

 What are regulated payment services?